 Our principle enables you to make the best possible use of your self-generated solar electricity in your own household.
 Because a lot can be done with electricity – and generating heat works particularly well, preferably directly.

-Is generating hot water with photovoltaic electricity economical?
+Is generating hot water with PV electricity economical?

 There are various opinions on this question, but ours is clear: Yes, it is economical!
 But as a system owner, take a closer look at the economic efficiency of generating hot water with photovoltaic electricity and do the math.
 Important questions in this case are: